braegelno5/Gantt4Project/README.md

 ![ScreenShot](gantt4project.JPG)

 The web part is at his time not really for production.
-We do not change the server, which prevent future updates from MS.
+We do not change something on the server, wich would be possible to do over the UI, so we not prevent future updates from MS.

 - 20150323 bug fixed: not working on sites with managed path